 I also gave U of T Senior Alumni talks on March 29, April 17, April 18, October 24, and October 26, 2006; and University Lecture Series talks on March 16 and October 27, 2006.

 Lottery Retailer Scandal: I did the statistical analysis about "insider" retailer lottery wins for the Fifth Estate television episode that aired on CBC TV Oct 25, 2006 (see my analysis).
 That story in turn led to loads of newspaper articles, see for example here and here and here and here (and scans #1, #2, #3, #4, #5, and even in Spain), as well as Ontario legislature debate #1 and #2 and #3 and #4, and a Freakonomics blog entry, and I later wrote an article for the RCMP Gazette (also translated into French and reprinted in Convergence).
 It also led to my doing lots of other media interviews, including with: the AM 900 Hamilton Roy Green show (twice!); CityTV News; Radio-Canada Television News (in French); Global Television News; the Toronto Star; AM 640 Toronto radio; the Toronto Sun; the Mike Stubbs show on NewsTalk 1290 CJBK in London, Ontario; Sun TV; and Vancouver's CKNW radio (and later CTV National News on March 26, 2007, and John Wilson, AM980 radio CFPL, London the next morning, and much later CBC World Report on Nov 3, 2007).
 (Later consequences included an Ombudsman's investigation, the firing of the OLG's CEO, significant lottery policy reforms, repayment of some customers' lottery winnings, and several arrests of insiders for lottery fraud.)
 Later on, in mid-2007, I did a similar analysis for the Nova Scotia Gaming Corporation (see my final report).
 And in early 2009 I did yet another similar analysis, for a CBC TV National News story about Western Canada retailer lottery winners (see my report).
-Later related U.S. investigations found similar fraudulent retailer lottery wins in California and in Texas.
+Later related U.S. investigations found similar fraudulent retailer lottery wins in California and in Texas and Florida.
 My overall involvement was nicely summed up in this article, and I later wrote my own detailed review article.

 In 2008, I had a few further interviews/events.
 On March 19, I was interviewed on BBC Radio's Up All Night.
 Then on April 2 at 7:00 pm, I gave a public lecture at the Perimeter Institute in Waterloo (see video files).
 On April 24, I spoke at U of T's Take Our Daughters and Sons to Work event.
 On June 23 at 3:48 pm, I was interviewed on AM800 CKLW Radio in Windsor.
 In late August, I was interviewed on a Marketplace radio piece about game shows.
 On Nov 20, I spoke to math teachers at Branksome Hall.
 I was interviewed by Noah Richler for the CBC Radio Ideas program of Dec 9.
 And I was a panelist on the BBC World Service The Forum program recorded on Dec 17.